-Description 1.
+Description The SOC and the FOCN are not required.
 The SOC and the FOCN are not required.
 2. An SOA is not required iif MetTel completes the provisioning process and issues a SOCN within 24 hours.
 3. If MetTel rejects an order, the SORN is issued prior to the end of the defined provisioning interval.
+If MetTel rejects an order, the SORN is issued prior to the end of the defined provisioning interval.
 4. The Government's option to modify or cancel the order during the provisioning process is subject to the restrictions noted in Section G.3.3.3.2 Rapid Provisioning Orders.

-We We issue an SSCN within 24 hours if a service (defined by a single UBI) changes from one state to another (as defined in Section J.2.4.1.10 Service State).
+We issue an SSCN within 24 hours if a service (defined by a single UBI) changes from one state to another (as defined in Section J.2.4.1.10 Service State).
 We may combine multiple notices as individual line items on a single SSCN provided all notices are submitted within 24 hours of the individual state change.